HyunsGit/Learn-Kubernetes-the-Hard-Way/README.md

 Check the dollar sign for all commands inside the guideline.
-Commands that you have to run on your master, worker, nginx reverse proxy, local machine are marked as colorized dollar sign
+Commands that you have to run on your master, worker, nginx reverse proxy, local machine are marked as colorized dollar sign.

 master = blue dollar